 Pain and stiffness are the two most common symptoms.
 Swelling and thickening of the tendon may also occur.

 Our specialists diagnose and treat Achilles Tendonitis.
 Our specialists are fellowship trained and board certified.
-A thorough physical examination is
+A thorough physical examination is the key to an accurate diagnosis.

 Nonsurgical treatment options are used to treat Achilles tendonitis.
 Many treatment options are available.
 OIBO specialists create customized treatment plans that include any or any combination of the following::

 Severe cases of Achilles tendonitis that do not respond to nonsurgical treatment may require surgical intervention.
 A gastrocnemius recession lengthens the calf muscles and takes tension off the tendon.
 An Achilles tendon debridement and repair removes inflamed and damaged portions of the tendon.
 Our specialists use the latest surgical techniques and equipment to perform both procedures.
 After a quick recovery, patients live pain-free lives with no restrictions.
-To schedule your appointment with a specialist, call our practice or visit our contact page.